xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 | DDEX            | 46681                    |
 | Clipper         | 45349                    |

-Uniswap and Sushiswap leads the way, with 72mil and 5.2mil transactions respectively.

 ---

+### Uniswap made 65% of its total transactions in 2021, compared to 87% for Sushiswap.

+Both Uniswap and Sushiswap have grown tremendously between last year and this year.
+A large portion of Sushiswap's transactions (87%) were made this year, compared to a smaller percentage for Uniswap (65%).
+1Inch is also way more utilized this year at 86%.
+Balancer, on the other hand, saw greater usage in 2020 than 2021.

-### What is the percentage of total tx that occurred in 2019, 2020, 2021, across networks?
+>Query: What is the percentage of total tx that occurred in 2019, 2020, 2021, across networks?
-Query:
 ```SQL
 WITH t1 as (
     SELECT project, COUNT(*) tx_2019